 Students must maintain health insurance until they have completed their clinical rotations, as agreed upon between DMU and the rotation sites.
 We recommend you maintain coverage at least until your residency begins.
-If you are covered by a University plan, your coverage lasts until July 31, 2013.
-If you have any questions, please contact Chris Mohr in Student Services.
+If you are covered by a University plan, your coverage lasts until July 31, 2014.
+If you have any questions, please contact Jerry Parker.

 For many years, the academic tradition of hooding has been a significant and cherished part of the Commencement Ceremony.